-period and provided them with services to address the underlying issues which necessitated the filing of the underlying petition.
+adjudicatory improvement period and provided them with services to address the underlying issues which necessitated the filing of the previous petition.
 The parents complied with services and regained custody of T.H.

 In January of 2015, the DHHR filed an abuse and neglect petition alleging that the parents emotionally and psychologically abused T.H., in that they exposed him to repeated episodes of domestic violence.
 The DHHR also alleged that the parents were addicted to illegal substances, that petitioner failed to protect T.H. from domestic violence, and that the parents exposed T.H. to other individuals who were addicted to illegal substances.
 In March of 2015, the circuit court held an adjudicatory hearing.
-Petitioner stipulated that she exposed the child to domestic violence and inappropriate individuals and that she failed to protect T.H.
+Petitioner stipulated that he exposed T.H. to domestic violence and inappropriate individuals, that he failed to provide T.H. with a safe home, and that he abused illegal substances.
 The circuit court found that petitioner was an "abusive and neglectful parent."

 In May of 2015, the circuit court held a dispositional hearing.
 Petitioner moved for an improvement period.
-Petitioner presented the testimony of DHHR worker Loretta Smith.
-Ms. Smith testified that T.H. has a bond with petitioner and that he wants to continue to have contact with her.
-Ms. Smith also testified that there were not any additional services that could be provided to address the underlying conditions of abuse and neglect because she provided petitioner "every single thing [she] could think of in the first case."
-Finally, Ms. Smith testified that petitioner tested positive for marijuana during the underlying proceedings.
-Importantly, petitioner testified that she started therapy, but failed to complete it.
-Petitioner also testified that despite divorcing her abuser, she allowed him to live with her for approximately one month in violation of a condition of his bond in a criminal case.
+The circuit court heard testimony that despite receiving services in the prior abuse and neglect proceedings, petitioner was arrested for domestic violence after this abuse and neglect petition was filed.
+Further, petitioner testified that he was willing to participate in any services that the DHHR required him to complete as part of his improvement period.
+DHHR worker Loretta Smith testified that petitioner and T.H.'s mother briefly reconciled after their divorce, but that petitioner became violent and "kicked in the front door, cut the cord to her refrigerator, and busted up [her] trailer."
 Following the dispositional hearing, the circuit court determined that there was no likelihood that petitioner could substantially correct the conditions of neglect or abuse in the foreseeable future and the child's best interests required termination.
 By order entered on June 9, 2015, the circuit court terminated petitioner's parental rights to T.H.
-This appeal followed
+This appeal followed.